tsnellgrove/dark_castle3/doc/to_do.md

 	- should be like rope puzzle for Zork I...
 		- you have everything you need in the remote room but can't get out without solving puzzle

+*-- DC1 PUZZLE IDEAS --*
+Misc:
+- Randomization feature like the spinning room in Zork 2 ?
+With way to turn it off
+- Physics puzzles - see-saws, pulleys, and ceterfugal force
+- Dragon is bored because it has read every book in the library - need to find a new book to interest it
+- Ferret is named Bartleby
+- landscape / path changes
+- create vehical puzzle?

+*-- DC2 PUZZLE IDEAS --*
+- maybe, in DC2, before the ball, the princess is missing (hiding from evil prince) and is diguised as a black cat that burt needs to befriend?
+- it would be cool to have an invisibility cloak / spell (probably need to keep it short term / contained)
+- Note: active_gs.hero enables player to take on different characters in the game (e.g. Burt could become a mouse)
+- princess 'poise' & 'moxie'
+- fun idea - small creature - like a mouse - as an item
+- more directions
+- Princess takes 3 forms:
+	1) Cat => Burt must get her collar
+	2) Raven => ring
+	3) Cockney goth waif (castle servant) => boots
+	- Then princess arrives at ball wearing collar, ring, and boots
+- Burt must also foil evil Prince plan to murder princess (perhaps swap fake dagger for real one?)
+- Burt himself is taken for a lowly Baker (in past time)
+- Basically, Burt and the Princess (in various forms) wander around the castle doing chores learning info
+- Also, Burt has a chance to demonstrate himself as kind and helpful - or not - to disguised princess
+- Meanwhile, the whole castle is in an uproar getting ready for big ball and princess arrival
+- some scattered rumors that princess has "mysterious magical powers"
+- Meeting Nana
+	- Also, somewhere in the mix, Burt must prove who he is to a (much younger) Nana
+	- he needs to get (Willy's) broach, and put it behind the throne
+- Burt is given most of his hot/cold direction via a portrait of himself & princess
+	- As Burt makes right decisions the portrait gets clearer; fades with wrong decisions
+	- Portrait is taken of Burt and waif-princess by great artist who needs stand ins for Prince & Princess wedding portrait
+	- Burt originally (in modeern times) finds the portrait on the pedistal next to the throne and *MUST* put it back there during time travel just before arriving back or else the closed time loop fails (gets multiple hints that there's "something he must do")
+- Dungeon key
+	- in modern times, the one room Burst still can't get into is the dungeon
+	- main key was lost years ago during the "great ball fiasco" and spare has never been found
+	- not viewed as very important since the dungeon side-wall parially collapsed and was flooded by moat
+	- Dungeon is now the lair of the evil croc in the moat
+	- Burt needs to get the dungeon key in past times
+	- he must somehow get it back to modern times so he can rescue princess in flooded dungeon from croc
+		- why can't she just turn into a fast fish?? need to think through her magic limits
+	- impossible to keep it so must hide it behind a brick (where he will retrieve it in the future)

+- Princess Time-Travel Quest:
+	- Princess asks Burt if he's an assassin, spy, or suitor => answer = 'baker'
+	- Back in time, need to hide key behind brick (otherwise princess arrives but time travels back behind locked door)
+	- Get key from chief guard via cheesecake?
+	- Both Burt and the Princess need to eat food before time travel (nod to hitchhikers guide)
+	- Juanty hat to escape guards at just the right time

+IDEA: have a 'jaunty hat' that enables you to move 'twice per time click' (i.e. no pre or post actions or move increments for one turn)
+	- would necesitate default responses to attacks and things like that
+	- could solve nearly any puzzle so need to deliver late in the game
+	- maybe especially useful for solving a '2 button' puzzle

+- Back to the Future - time machine chariot idea
+	- chariot is in stable hooked up to old_mare
+	- feed old_mare 1.7 boxes of jigga-whats special speed feed and chariot charges forward... at 8.9 mph blue light and time change
+	- dial in chariot picks year
+	- chariot is shiny metal and has a label on is saying "from the grande dutchy of Lorean" (remember, only chariots from the Grande Dutchy can truly call themselves 'De Lorean' - all others are merely fast, shiny chariots)
+	- Special easter eggs... there are 2 full boxes of jigga-what's special feed and 2 70% full boxes on an old dusty shelf (current time).
+They appear ancient and you've heard that for some reason or other this brand was outlawed 100 years ago - you didn't think any was left in the world... if Burt goes back in time he can feed the 1.7 jw to the old mare to get back in time - at this point, all 4 boxes are consumed (Burt will, in fact remember there as only having been 2 in current time)... but, if Burt attempts to bring a box with him back to the future he will fragment the space-time-continum and find himself sitting at a computer, playing a text adventure... with all of his memories fading and end with the statement "it must have been just a game all along..." with no score = "N/A" and title = time traveller

+DCII Time Travel Ideas:
+- In past, burt must convince young_nana to give him Willy's broach in order to drop it behind throne or else timeline is doomed!
+- Perhaps burt first travels fwd in time a week and can pick up an unfinished portrait of burt & princess that gives future status (similar to Back to the Future)

+Alter Terrain:
+- Use Map room_pair updates to alter a room dramatically after a major change
+	- e.g. Zork I resevoir post-dam opening
+	- could use this after a cave in or rock collapse in the dungeons / mines?

+Vehical:
+- Bucket pulley / weight puzzle in wizard's tower
+- need to adjust weight correctly going up and down
+- need to grab staute (?) on way up / down?
+- or else maybe mine cart / parachute??

+Zork Thief = Ferret:
+- dextrous, loves colorful objects, likes to fidtet / fiddle with things, clever
+- will steal an object from burt (or that burt has touched) each time it randomly runs into him (some items off limits?)
+- Some item on a high shelf or complexly locked (like the Zork egg) can only be opened by the ferret
+- burt can indefinitely / eternally distract the ferret (*after* it has solved its puzzle) by giving it a rubks cube (described not named)
+- the ferrets treasures can be found in a hole that burt needs to reach his arm into (scary warnings - could be a grue)
+- maybe the shelf in the main hall is the one place safe from the ferret
+- or else the object is in the courtyard and ferret gets it after burt sees it through window?? (seems like less agency?)
+- hedgehog chases ferret away from Entrance Hall any time it randomely attempts to enter (entrance hall has well & shelf too)

+hedghog:
+- perhaps the hedgehog greets you every time you walk into the main_hall once you return the sword?

 ##### RANDOM NOTES #####